comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

 we still have to assume type of variable is expected. without knowing the type, we can't do anything meaningful.
 (you may call some common functions like hash_code/ to_string, but that doesn't help)

-so the hard part of dynaimc-typed language became: can you remember every type your code expect it to be? can you keep all these types correct all the time? without type declaration?
+so the hard part of dynamic-typed language became: can you remember every type your code expect it to be? can you keep all these types correct all the time? without type declaration?
 My experience is that even I've read whole source code multi times, I still need runtime verification to know the exactly type of variable.
 And when you need to share works with others, this workflow quickly exploded.